-The WebInspect Agent Details tab displays the following information about runtime issues found by Fortify Runtime Application Protection.
+The WebInspect Agent Details tab displays the following information about runtime issues that Fortify WebInspect Agent discovered.
 The following table describes the tab elements.

 Element Description Request Shows the path of the request, the referrer address, and the method.
 Stack Trace Shows the order of methods called during execution and line number information.
 Blue, clickable code links are only displayed for Fortify Static Code Analyzer-scanned code.